Is it normal to be really nervous?

 Can you come and pick me up?

 Sure thing!
 If you are staying in Taupo we will pick you up in our sweet stretch Hummer from your accommodation.
 Pick ups are approximately twenty minutes before your booking time.
-If you’re not coming to Taupo we can pick you up from Rotorua.
+If you’re not coming to Taupo we can pick you up from Rotorua with our minibus.
 Daily pick ups are at 12.30pm and you will return to Rotorua at around 5pm.
 Alternatively you can drive out to us, there’s plenty of parking!

 What camera options are there?

 Heaps!
 We have the most camera options in New Zealand!
 We offer Freefall and Selfie video and photos, and our exclusive Exit Photo.
 Everything is shot in HD.
-We also upload every video to YouTube and send to you via Zenfolio for easy sharing.
+After your skydive we will email you a link to your media for easy sharing.
 Check out our Prices page for more information.

 Can I take my own camera?